OpaceDigitalAgency/stories/PROGRESS.md

 # Stories From The Web - Progress Log

+## 2025-04-27
+- Improved admin UX with modern design and consistent user experience
+- Created modern-admin.css with clean, professional design and responsive layout
+- Added view functionality for all content types (stories, blog posts, authors, tags, games, directory items, AI tools, media)
+- Updated all admin pages to use the new design and header
+- Ensured all content types have consistent actions (view, edit, delete)
+- Added CSS-only icons for view, edit, and delete actions
+- Implemented CSS-only expand/collapse functionality for dashboard content sections
+- Updated documentation in PLANNING.md, README.md, and TASK.md

 ## 2025-04-26
 - Fixed issue with all sections showing the same stories by adding proper filtering parameters to API calls
 - Fixed form saving issues in the admin panel for boolean fields like "Is Self Published" and "AI Enhanced"